dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.2.4 =
+* Custom CSS option sanitized using wp_filter_nohtml_kses().
+* Adding the support for the entry-title tag for Google Rich Snippets in single post view.
+* Business sidebars widget title tag changed to h3 from h1.
+* CSS adjustment for TG: Services widget for better responsiveness.

 = Version 1.2.3 =
 * Greek language file added.
 Thanks to Mr. Yury Kherimyan for providing the language files.